 Why have you not asked me for help?
 I can loan WPAA money.
 Why not!
 I like it.
 It can work for me.
 On a loan I can do better than a bank CD.
 I think it should be interest only the 1st year too.
 Yep.
 I have been listening to your phone calls.
 I think 5% is a good deal.
 You should give my offer consideration.

 I almost laughed as I cried.
 He was so sincere.
 He obviously had given this idea measured consideration.
 He was right.
 His offer would be good for WPAA.
 I also had no idea he had any money.
 If you knew him you would understand.

 The loan offer needed another WPAA Board vote.
 Again, it was not unanimous.
 The “Huizenga TV” moniker became even more brazenly tossed about.
 Rumors of my profiteering began.

 The one goal in the strategic goal dashboard that seemed unattainable happened.
 On 12.31.2019 the first mortgage was paid off.
-Yes it was refinancing with a temporary 0% credit line.
-But it was a $7,000 overall savings and something to rally the community around in 2019 “retiring the building debt”.
-The only thing that could bring the wistful full circle is having our 1st ever video annual report impress the Hometown Judges and much as it did the volunteers and their annual celebration.
+Yes, but it was refinancing with a temporary 0% credit line.
+This will yield a $7,000 overall savings.
+We plan to ask the community to rally to retire our “building debt” during #GreatGive2019.
+The wistful full bring this full circle is to have our 1st ever video annual report impress the Hometown Judges and much as it did the volunteers and their annual celebration.

 WE WON BEST in THE US for our size as determined by a panel of our peers.